 So how do you answer a dog’s questions?

-Use your body language to answer these questions.
 If your dog is staring at a treat on the floor and then at you, he’s asking if he can have it.
 If you do not want your dog to have it, answer his question by walking in between him and the treat, facing him, with the treat behind you.
 This means that you are “claiming” the treat.
 You can move into his personal space to back him off it a bit.
 Once he’s engaged with you, nothing, or everything (in other words, looking everywhere but at the treat), remove your strong body language by walking to the side or away from him.
 This shows him that he is giving you the correct response: accepting that the treat is yours.
 If he looks at your treat again, simply use the body language again.
+Learn more about how to do it in this article.

 Think of it as a game of hot/cold.
 His question is, “Can I have that?”
 The answer is “No”.
 You answer his question using that body language.
 When he accepts the answer (looking at you, everything, or nothing, but definitely NOT looking at the treat), then you’re finished.
 Remove your negative body language.
 You may have to put the negative body language right back on him if he immediately tries to go for it, but that’s natural – it may take him a few times to accept that you are finally ready to fly this plane.
 Remember, remaining calm is the key.
-Anger should never be a part of this exercise.
+Anger should never be a part of working with your dog's behaviors.

 Activity is just the amount of exercise your dog gets.
 Dogs, like wolves, need activity daily.
 Walking on a daily basis gives them their sense of roaming that they would get if they were in a wolf/dog pack.
 Each day a pack hikes miles to and from a hunt.
 Your pup has this same extinct.
 It’s important that they get Activity every day and probably more than you can even imagine that they can handle!

 Some ways to enhance your Activity time is to invest in a backpack for your pup.
 You can find them on Amazon and your local pet stores.
-By adding a very small amount of weight to the backpack (I start a typical pitbull on 1 cup of dried beans or rice on each side), and having them wear it around the house as well as on walks, you are giving them more activity.
-My tiny papillion, Orion, only has 2 tablespoons of coffee in his backpack.
-Talk to your vet before adding weight to your dog.
+By adding a very small amount of weight to the backpack (I start a typical pitbull on 1 cup of dried beans or rice on each side), and having them wear it around the house as well as on walks, you are giving them more activity (talk to your vet first before starting this routine).

 Fetch, agility and playtime outside and at a dog park are great additional ways to get in activity.
 But the walk is so very important because it gives you an opportunity to work on your Piloting and it helps them with their roaming instinct, even if it is just in your neighborhood.